-Before we delve into the specifics, it’s important to understand some key concepts because we’ll build on them later.
-To put it simply, a web host lets you rent a “space on the web” where your website will be “hosted”.
+Before we delve into the specifics of NameCheap vs GoDaddy, it’s important to understand some key concepts because we’ll build on them later.
+To put it simply, a web host lets you rent a “space on the web” where your website will be “hosted.”

 That is only one part of the puzzle though, as your website remains pretty hard to reach until you get a domain name.
-A top-level domain name (TLD) is simply the “yoursite.com”, “yoursite.net”…etc. Obviously, the .com is the most popular.
+A top-level domain name (TLD) is simply the “yoursite.com”, “yoursite.net”, etc. Obviously, .com is the most popular domain extension out there.

-To launch a website, you need both, web hosting and a domain name.
+To launch a website, you’re going to need both web hosting and a domain name.

 So how is this relevant and why is it important?

-Both GoDaddy and NameCheap provide domain name registration as well as web hosting services.
-They’re known to most people as registrars but a lot of people who like to have everything in one place or aren’t very technical decide to take advantage of their hosting services as well.
+As it turns out, both GoDaddy and NameCheap provide domain name registration as well as web hosting services.
+They’re known to most people as domain registrars, but a lot of people who like to have everything in one place or aren’t very technical decide to take advantage of their hosting services as well.